Tip Reiman: 2024 season

 Reiman was selected by the Arizona Cardinals in the third round of the 2024 NFL draft with the 82nd overall pick.
 He began his rookie season as the Cardinals' third tight end behind starter Trey McBride and second-stringer Elijah Higgins.
 Reiman made his NFL debut in Week 1 of the 2024 NFL season in a loss to the Buffalo Bills.
 In his first game, Reiman played 31 total snaps (20 on offense and 11 on special teams).
 In Week 5 against the San Francisco 49ers, Reiman recorded his first NFL reception for five yards as the Cardinals won 24-23.

-In addition to their roles as tight ends, Reiman and fellow tight end Elijah Higgins saw time at fullback because the Cardinals did not carry a true one on their roster.
+In addition to their roles as tight ends, Reiman and fellow tight end Elijah Higgins both occasionally played the position of fullback (with Higgins playing slightly more snaps) as the Arizona Cardinals did not carry an official fullback on their roster.

 Reiman played in 17 games and started 9 as a rookie, playing 450 offensive snaps and 189 special teams snaps.
 He saw extensive usage as a blocker, both in pass protection and as a run blocker and played the second most snaps of any Cardinals tight end aside from starting tight end Trey McBride.
 Reiman recorded 6 receptions on 7 targets for 37 yards.
-Reiman played 395 snaps aligned as a tight end, 20 snaps in the backfield, 23 in the slot, and 23 snaps out wide.
+Reiman played 395 snaps aligned as in-line, 20 snaps in the backfield, 23 in the slot, and 23 snaps out wide.

 2025 season

-Reiman was the Cardinals' second-string tight end throughout his second season.
+Reiman was named the Cardinals' No. 2 tight end behind Trey McBride entering the 2025 NFL season.
 Reiman played 34 offensive snaps and recorded 1 reception for 10 yards in Week 1 of the 2025 NFL season in a win against the New Orleans Saints.
 After missing the following game with an injury, Reiman recorded 2 receptions for 8 yards against in a Week 3 loss against the San Francisco 49ers.
+In Week 5 against the Tennessee Titans, Reiman suffered an ankle injury that caused him to be placed on season-ending injured reserve on October 6, 2025.